 Join

-Joins permit to extract identifiers information from other file when a common attribute is present.
+Substitutions permit to extract identifiers information from another file when a common attribute is present.
 So, for example, if in file A there is an id and a name but in file B there is only a name, it is possible to substitute the result name for the corresponding id when there is a coincidence of names.

 String operation